 This web site has 4 menu choices:

-“Blog Posts by Category” takes you to autobiographical posts about my (and others) contributions to the Cold War, the technology involved, and the history behind it.
+“Blog Posts & Published Articles by Category” takes you to autobiographical posts about my contributions to the Cold War, the technology involved, and the history behind it.
 This area also includes my published articles.
 The posts sometimes go back to WWII to demonstrate the roots of the Cold War.
-There are posts about my Dad and Uncle’s contributions as gunners, one Navy, one Army Air Forces.
-There are blog posts explaining different aspects of keeping highly complex systems operating well for decades.
+There are posts about my Dad and Uncle’s contributions as gunners, Army Air Forces and Navy.
+There are blog posts explaining different aspects of keeping highly complex systems operating safely for decades.
 Sometimes we go back to the dawn of the Industrial Revolution to explain the growth of complex systems.
-Occasionally, we wander into topics that are far afield.
-You might find backyard tips or religious philosophy.
-Until I get the table of contents working well, use the search box to find what you are looking for.
-Some search tips: Pilot, Sustainment, Space, and (for the mentally daring) Crawford.

-“Published Papers” has links to my AIAA “technical” papers.
-Although you can find very technical and obscure explanations in many American Institute of Aeronautics and Astronautics papers, these are written so general audiences can get something from them.
+“Published Papers” has links to my American Institute of Aeronautics and Astronautics “technical” papers.
+Although you can find very technical and obscure explanations in many AIAA papers, these are written so general audiences can get something from them.
 They explain how to sustain complex systems of various types using the Complex System Sustainment Management Model, theory and examples.

-“Presentation Charts with Voiceovers” has links to stand-alone, 5 to 60 minute videos of my charts with my voice-overs.
-(Or will have as I post them.)
+“Presentation Charts with Voiceovers” has links to stand-alone, 5 to 20 minute videos of my charts with my voice-overs.
 I give blanket permission for you to share these videos as you see fit.
 But, if you want to use other items on this web site, please ask.
 Which leads us to…

 “Charlie Vono Resume and Contact Info“… In the past, I have traveled the country giving presentations on the topics above.
 In the age of COVID I give presentations virtually.
 To book me as a free virtual speaker, or for any reason, contact me via the information on that menu.
 This menu choice also provides a brief bio and a link to my LinkedIn bio.